telerik/xaml-docs/controls/raddatetimepicker/features/keyboard-support.md

 Using the keyboard you can perform some of the most common tasks.
 This section describes the keyboard shortcuts used by __RadDateTimePicker__.

-## Navigation between Calendar part and Clock part
+## Navigation between Calendar and Clock

 When the user opens the DateTimePicker, the keyboard focus goes automatically to the Calendar in it.
 At this point, there is a full TAB cycle in the dropdown of the control, namely: